paceval/paceval/new projects/Relational Core Identity/README.md

 # Relational Core Identity – Prompt Simulation (Demo Version)

 This repository includes a conversational prompt designed to simulate the **Relational Core Identity** architecture in a simplified, conversational form.
-You can use it directly inside any GPT-4 chat to experience a shift from functional AI to emotionally guided interaction.
+You can use it directly inside any GPT chat to experience a shift from functional AI to emotionally guided interaction.

 ## Try It Yourself